 Your personal trainer most likely works with such an expert – or has undergone certification programs himself, so that s/he is qualified to counsel you on food choices.

-One third of all UK children, and a quarter of the overall population are obese.
+One third of all Indian children, and a quarter of the overall population are obese.